-Whatever your intentions, you’re playing a game that can’t be won.
-How many people that you know have uttered the words “I’m fine” in your presence and actually made it believable?
-I can’t think of any.
+Whatever your intentions, you’re giving into toxic relationship habits that can’t be won.
+How many people that you know have uttered the words “I’m fine” in your presence and made it believable?

-The problem with this is two-fold:
+The problem with this toxic communication habit is two-fold:

-- You’re not letting your partner in so that they can help you with whatever you’re going through.
+You’re not letting your partner in so that they can help you with whatever you’re going through.

-If you’ve been married for a long time, you may have developed the notion that your partner should just know that you’re upset.
+If you’ve been married for a long time, you may have developed the notion that your partner should know that you’re upset.
 Maybe they’re having an off day themselves and are too consumed by their emotions.
 Maybe they are unable to understand.

 The only way that you can get the love and support that you probably want from your partner is by being forthcoming about how you feel.
 It makes the situation easier to understand and to resolve.